ElisaBaldo/ElisaBaldo/README.md

 I am always looking for new opportunities to learn and develop myself.

+Experience with:
+- Python
+- R
+- SQL

 I'm currently:
 - 🔭 **Applying data science to Finance**
 - 🌱 **Developing** my analytics skills with Python